 As for the tour, this was our last stop.
 The tour is not something that is normally available to visitors, unless you contact the restaurant itself and ask for a specially-arranged group tour.
 They also give cooking lessons by arrangement.

-- Food tasting tour of the Riga Central Market (2 hours)
+Try this regularly scheduled tour in Riga: Food tasting tour of the Riga Central Market (2 hours)